DMTN-224

 Some software may limit the length of group names to 32 characters, and forming group names this way may result in long names if both the organization and team name is long.
 Therefore, if the group name formed as above is longer than 32 characters, it will be truncated and made unique.
 The full group name will be hashed (with SHA-256) and truncated at 25 characters, and then a dash and the first six characters of the URL-safe-base64-encoded hash will be appended.

-The id attribute for each team will be used as the GID of the corresponding group.
+attribute for each team will be used as the GID of the corresponding group.

 User private groups#